-As presented by Figure 6-23 (Percentage of Unit Capacity by Jobs Proximity Index Score), 38.3 percent of the total RHNA capacity is identified in the areas discussed above, accounting for 47.8 percent of the lower-income, 16.4 percent of the moderate-income, and 34.6 percent of the above moderate-income capacity.
+As presented by Figure 6-23 (Percentage of Unit Capacity by Jobs Proximity Index Score), 39.1 percent of the total RHNA capacity is identified in the areas discussed above, accounting for 49.5 percent of the lower-income, 20.4 percent of the moderate-income, and 35.6 percent of the above moderate-income capacity.
 These sites are primarily within Discovery Bay and Bay Point.
 Communities with Jobs Proximity Index scores within the 20th to 39th percentile range include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, and Rodeo.
-Approximately 34.0 percent of RHNA capacity is identified in these areas, with potential capacity for 27.4 percent of lowerincome units, 58.0 percent of the moderate-income units, and 28.5 percent of above moderate-income units.
-Although the greatest portion of the unincorporated county falls within the 40th to 59th percentile range, a comparatively small percentage of the total RHNA unit capacity (9.2 percent) is identified within this percentile, including 3.8 percent of lower-income unit capacity, 9.9 percent of moderate-income unit capacity, and a higher proportion of above moderate-income unit capacity, 1 22.2 percent.
-Approximately 18.5 percent of the units (15.7 percent moderate-income, 14.7 percent above moderate-income, and 24.7 percent lower-income) are anticipated in areas with scores at or above the 60th percentile.
+Approximately 27.9 percent of RHNA capacity is identified in these areas, with potential capacity for 31.7 percent of lowerincome units, 50.6 percent of the moderate-income units, and 15.1 percent of above moderate-income units.
+Although the greatest portion of the unincorporated county falls within the 40th to 59th percentile range, a comparatively small percentage of the total RHNA unit capacity (9.5 percent) is identified within this percentile, including 3.1 percent of lower-income unit capacity, 9.8 percent of moderate-income unit capacity, and a higher proportion of above moderate-income unit capacity, 16.1 percent.
+Approximately 2.3 percent of the units (3.1 percent of moderate-income capacity, 4.3 percent of above moderate-income capacity, and 0.1 percent of lower-income capacity) are anticipated in areas with scores between the 60th and 79th percentile, and an additional 21.3 percent of unit capacity (15.7 percent of lower-income capacity, 16.2 percent of moderate-income capacity, and 29.0 percent of above moderate income unit capacity) are in areas with scores in the 80th percentile or higher.